 Like clockwork, it happens every year.
 The excitement of summer and early fall mesh to create a season of its own.
-A season where dedicated anglers gather at the mouth of the Campbell River, in the legendary Tyee pools.
+This is a season where dedicated anglers gather at the mouth of the Campbell River in the legendary Tyee pools.

-Tyee fishing is not like any other BC salmon fishing.
+Tyee rowing on the Campbell River is not like any other salmon fishing.
 It’s as pure as fishing gets.
 The only sounds you’ll hear are the screaming reels and shouts of encouragement.
 No motors are allowed, just classic rowboats.
-If it’s over 30 lbs., it’s a Tyee, but it isn’t easy.
+If it’s over 30 pounds, it’s a Tyee, but it isn’t easy.
 Some say the rewards aren’t worth it; but it’s much sweeter because the challenge is greater.
-And the pride of catching a Tyee using these classic methods is never ending.
-You’ll earn your membership in to the exclusive club and be a part of its great tradition.
+And the pride of catching a Tyee using these classic methods is never-ending.
+You’ll earn your membership in the exclusive club and be a part of its great tradition.
 It’s been that way since the club was created in 1925.

 What is a Tyee?

 The word Tyee comes from the coastal Indian language and means “The Chief” or “Great Leader.”
 The term is used to describe Chinook or Spring salmon that weigh 30 pounds or more.
 Campbell River is known as the salmon and Tyee capital of the world and it is here that the Tyee Club was born to celebrate BC salmon fishing.

 The Birth Of The Tyee Club

 In 1924, three men were socializing in the local hotel.
 They decided that the Tyee salmon was just as great as the California tuna and, therefore, deserved a club to celebrate, honour and protect the legendary species.
 The Tyee Club was officially created in 1925 with the formation of a set of rules.
 It has evolved to include the following objectives:

 - Fostering the interest in Canada’s Chinook salmon

 - Encouraging young people into the craft of guiding and good sportsmanship